Macrofacet Theory for Gaussian Process Statistical Surfaces

 \subsection{Comparisons with Microfacet}

-We compare Beckmann macrofacet with Beckmann microfacet in Figure~\ref{fig:cmp_microfacet}.
-We set the variance $\sigma=0.01$ to limit the length of the shell like a surface.
+We compare the Beckmann macrofacet with the Beckmann microfacet in Figure~\ref{fig:cmp_microfacet}.
+We set the variance $\sigma=0.01$ to limit the length of the shell to be like a surface.
 The roughness changes from 0.1 to 1.0.
-We render results in both single-scattering and multiple-scattering.
-The multiple-scattering Beckmann microfacet is implemented from Cui et al.~\shortcite{Invariance-principle}.
-The results show that macrofacet is consistent with microfacet in both single scattering and multiple scattering.
-It also means that macrofacet supports multiple-scattering microfacet naturally because it is rendered as a volume.
-We also compare GGX macrofacet with GGX microfacet in Figure~\ref{fig:cmp_ggx}.
-We can see that no matter what NDF is chosen, our macrofacet is fit with microfacet when it degenerates to a surface.
-Besides, Figure~\ref{fig:cmp_ggx} shows how the appearance of macrofacet changes when the variance $\sigma$ grows up.
-We proceed to compare anisotropic generalized macrofacet and isotropic generalized macrofacet in Figure~\ref{fig:cmp_aniso}, showing the impact of correlation on the $z$-axis.
+We render results in both single scattering and multiple scattering.
+The multiple scattering Beckmann microfacet is implemented from Cui et al.~\shortcite{Invariance-principle}.
+The results show that the macrofacet is consistent with the microfacet in both single scattering and multiple scattering.
+It also means that the macrofacet supports the multiple scattering microfacet naturally because it is rendered as a volume.
+We also compare the GGX macrofacet with the GGX microfacet in Figure~\ref{fig:cmp_ggx}.
+It shows that no matter what NDF is chosen, our macrofacet fits with the microfacet when it degenerates to a surface.
+There are minor differences on edges of the model because the length of the shell cannot be omitted.
+Besides, Figure~\ref{fig:cmp_ggx} shows how the appearance of the macrofacet changes when the variance $\sigma$ increases.
+We proceed to compare the anisotropic generalized macrofacet and the isotropic generalized macrofacet in Figure~\ref{fig:cmp_aniso}, showing the impact of correlation along the $z$-axis.